flavienbwk/prefect-docker-compose/README.md

 This means the Prefect server never stores your code.
 It just orchestrates the running (optionally the scheduling) of it.

-1. When coding a flow, you need first to [**register it** to the Prefect server](./client/weather.py#L50) through a script.
+1. After developing your flow, Prefect will register it to the Orion server [through a Deployment](./client/weather.py#L53).
 In that script, you may ask the server to run your flow 3 times a day, for example.
 2. Your code never lies on the Prefect server : this means the code has to be stored somewhere accessible to the agents in order to be executed.

-    Prefect has [a lot of storage options](https://docs.prefect.io/orchestration/execution/storage_options.html) but the most famous are : Local, S3 and Docker.
+    Prefect has [a lot of storage options](https://docs.prefect.io/tutorials/storage) but the most famous are : Local, S3, Docker and git.
     - Local : saves the flows to be run on disk.
 So the volume where you save the flows must be [shared among your client and your agent(s)](./client/docker-compose.yml#L9).
 Requires your agent to have the same environment than your client (Python modules, packages installed etc... (the same Dockerfile if your agent and client are containers))
     - S3 : similar to local, but saves the flows to be run in S3 objects.
     - Docker : saves the flows to be run as Docker images to your Docker Registry so your agents can easily run the code.